 The way 2020 panned out, it has put customers firmly in control – be it retail or healthcare.
 The pandemic compelled more people than ever before to work and shop online as stay-at-home routines became a mandate, forcing businesses to digitize operations and embrace digital business models.
 Increased digitization has now resulted in more data being generated which inevitably means more insights if processed systematically.

 Data science is fast rewriting business dynamics.
-And with time, we will see an increasing number of businesses deliver highly personalized offerings and services to their customers – courtesy- the repository of highly contextual consumer insights that allow for increased customization.
+As a result of evolving data science trends, we will see an increasing number of businesses deliver highly personalized offerings and services to their customers – courtesy- the repository of highly contextual consumer insights that allow for increased customization.

 6. Decision Intelligence will Become more Pervasive